cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 ![Illustration of file hierarchy](../assets/file-tree.png)

 At the command line, we can represent any location in the file system as a *path*.
-In a shell that accepts unix-like commands, we use a forward slash (`/`) to separate files and directories along the path.
+In a shell that accepts Unix-like commands, we use a forward slash (`/`) to separate files and directories along the path.
 Thus, we'd represent the path to `bar.txt` in the example above as

 ```zsh
 /Users/your-username/Documents/some-folder/bar.txt # macOS